DecisionsDev/odm-docker-kubernetes/platform/eks/README-ECR.md

   - github.com for CASE files and tools
   - Amazon ECR

-For more information, see [Setting up a host to mirror images to a private registry](https://www.ibm.com/docs/en/odm/8.12.0?topic=installation-setting-up-host-mirror-images-private-registry)
+For more information about installing these tools, see [Setting up a host to mirror images to a private registry](https://www.ibm.com/docs/en/odm/8.12.0?topic=installation-setting-up-host-mirror-images-private-registry).

 - Export the following environment variables as they are used all along this procedure: